darobin/bevy/README.md

 service that it exposes to manage the apps it is running.
 Defaults to localhost.
 * ```ports```, ```-p```, ```--ports```: The port on which to listen for requests to proxy.
 Note that several can be specified (using an array in JSON, and repeated options on the command line).
-It will listen to all of the provided ports and proxy in the same way for all.
-Defaults to 80.
+It will listen to all of the provided ports and proxy in the same way for all (except that secure ports only trigger on HTTPS and the rest only on HTTP).
+If you wish to listen to a secure port for HTTPS, then prefix it with "s".
+Defaults to [80].
 * ```store```, ```-s```, ```--store```: The directory in which Bevy will store the apps that it manages.
 Note that this needs to be writable by Bevy.
 Defaults to a directory called ```bevy-store``` in either your ```$TMPDIR``` or ```/var/tmp```.
 It is **strongly** recommended to set this to